nathadriele/redshift-to-s3-unload-dag/README.md

 The DAG will unload data from the specified Redshift table to the configured S3 bucket, with the filename including the previous day's date.

+#### 1. Retrieve AWS Credentials

+This function retrieves AWS credentials stored in Airflow variables, ensuring sensitive information is handled securely.

+#### 2. Generate UNLOAD SQL Query

+This function constructs the SQL query for unloading data from Redshift to S3, incorporating credentials and path parameters.

+#### 3. Create DAG and Task

+This section creates an Airflow DAG scheduled to run daily at 12:30 PM UTC. catchup=False prevents backfilling of missed runs.
+This task executes the UNLOAD query on Redshift, storing the data in S3 as specified.